 This course provides an introduction to the wide range of religious beliefs and practices that have emerged over the course of Chinese history.
 Topics covered include not only the classic traditions Confucianism, Daoism, and Buddhism, but also such broader examples of religious expression as oracle bone inscriptions, medieval ghost stories, and contemporary practices in longevity.
 Throughout the course students explore how those in China have understood the world religiously, and how scholars have interpreted the diverse world of Chinese religion.
 Some of the questions include: What has it meant to be a human in China?
 What other spirits, ghosts, and divinities inhabit the Chinese religious world?
 What is included and what is excluded when we use the term 'religion,' or even 'China'?
 How do cultural, historical, and political changes affect religious experience, or a person's understanding of 'ultimate reality'?
 A primary goal of the course is to develop a broad understanding both of Chinese religious history and of contemporary issues involving religion in China.

 This course provides students with tools of ethical analysis so that they can think critically about pressing contemporary moral issues through the lens of justice.
 The course focuses on ethical methods from world Christianity and western philosophy.
-The course introduces both ethical theories and modern justice theories, and examines multicultural perspectives of the long-standing religious and philosophical understanding of justice.
-It analyzes how social justice concepts have been applied in different cultural contexts, including non-western communities.
-Students examine different models of justice and their implications for contemporary moral issues (e.g. healthcare, social welfare, racism, war, capital punishment, human rights, immigration, refugees, property rights, and the environment).
+The course introduces both ethical theories and justice theories, and examines multicultural perspectives of the long-standing religious, theological, and philosophical understanding of justice.
+It analyzes how social justice concepts have been applied in different cultural contexts, including nonwestern communities.
+Students examine different models of justice and their implications for contemporary moral issues (e.g. racism, healthcare, social welfare, capital punishment, human rights, immigration, refugees, property rights, and the environment).
 The class includes interactive lectures on justice theories and students actively participate in discussions on selected case studies.
-Course readings include excerpts from Aristotle, Aquinas, Mill, Pope, Locke, Calvin, Kant, Rawls, Sandel, Nussbaum, Singer, and Hauerwas.
-Crosslisted as AFAM/REL 265.
+Course readings may include excerpts from Aristotle, Aquinas, Mill, Locke, Calvin, Kant, Rawls, Sandel, Nussbaum, Singer, Cone, Williams, Hauerwas, and Ahn.

 How does social change happen?
 Religious groups were central to many instances of transformative social activism like the Civil Rights movement, Feminism and Occupy Wall Street.
 This course addresses how religious beliefs, identities, affiliations, and practices shape social activism and justice in the United States and the world.
 The class examines the multiple ways that religion intersects with power and resistance with particular attention to how religion acts as a resource and identity for enacting both reformative and radical social change.
 The course uses history, fiction, sociology and theory to examine religion in both conservative and progressive movements including Immigrant rights, Prison Abolition, the Civil Rights movement, white supremacy past and present, suffrage and voting rights, reproductive rights, #MeToo and Black Lives Matter.
 Students will have the opportunity to do oral histories of people involved in religious activism and study a movement or group in depth.

 This course examines various religious, cultural, legal, feminist, and ethical issues surrounding reproduction and assisted reproductive technologies.
 It analyzes tensions related to curtailing or enhancing fertility in the United States.
 The course surveys how religious beliefs, cultural contexts, and laws have influenced patients' reproductive decisions, clinicians' medical decisions, and the reproductive healthcare system.
-Moral issues surveyed in this course include reproductive rights, contraception, abortion, prenatal diagnosis, assisted reproduction, surrogacy, genetic engineering in assisted reproduction, and the delivery of reproductive healthcare.
+Moral issues surveyed in this course may include Dobbs v.
+Jackson, contraception, abortion, prenatal diagnosis, assisted reproduction, surrogacy, genetic engineering in assisted reproduction, reproductive justice, LGBTQ reproductive rights, and activism for inclusive reproductive health services.
 Students actively participate in discussion, debate, and role-playing based on assigned readings.
 Readings include religious texts, bioethics literature, feminist literature, film, and legal cases.

 What do the lamb of God and White Buffalo Woman have in common?
 For one thing, they illustrate the sometimes-blurry intersection of humans, animals, and the divine; for another, they illustrate the powerful role played by animals in the religious imagination.
 As the French anthropologist Claude Levi-Strauss once remarked, "animals are good to think."
 As others have pointed out, they're also good to eat, ride, look at, hunt, train for battle, make things out of, and keep as companions.
 In religion, animals have additionally served as sacrificial offerings, totems, signifiers of purity and pollution, and foreshadowers of the apocalypse.
 In this class students begin to trace the vast interplay between human and non-human animals in the history of religion.
 Drawing from the emerging field of Critical Animal Studies, Japanimals weaves together rigorous critical theoretical inquiry with case studies drawn broadly from the history of religions, with a particular focus on case studies from Japan.
 Students emerge from this course able to articulate how different religious traditions have viewed animals, how religions have influenced modern conceptions of animals, and how religious traditions may (or may not) provide resources for addressing contemporary challenges facing human and non-human animals.